looshlee/cilium/Documentation/concepts/performance/index.rst

 Performance Evaluation
 **********************

-This document presents the steps to evaluate Cilium networking performance, as well as the results of the latter.
+This document presents the steps to evaluate Cilium networking performance.
 Our primary goal is to make the evaluation process transparent and its results easily reproducible.
 In this document, we focus on small-scale experiments.
 For larger deployments, refer to the :ref:`scalability_guide`.